-- A. External Evidence: The rest of the Old Testament is of no help in determining information about the author as he is mentioned only in this prophecy. - B. Internal Evidence: Nahum resided in the town of Elkosh (1:1), the location of which is unknown at this time.
-Four options have been presented: (1) a short distance from Nineveh (unlikely), (2) the city of Elkesi in Galilee (since their consonants are similar), (3) Capernaum means "City of Nahum" and the former Elkosh may have been changed to Capernaum in Nahum's honor, and (4) about 20 miles southwest of Jerusalem.
-As Nahum had a keen interest in the triumph of the southern kingdom of Judah (1:12, 15; 2:2) this last choice is most likely.
+- A. External Evidence: The rest of the Old Testament is of no help in determining information about the author, as he is mentioned only in this prophecy. - B. Internal Evidence: Nahum resided in the town of Elkosh (1:1), the location of which is presently unknown.
+Scholars offer four options: (1) a short distance from Nineveh (unlikely), (2) the city of Elkesi in Galilee (since their consonants are similar), (3) Capernaum means "City of Nahum" and the former Elkosh may have been changed to Capernaum in Nahum's honor, and (4) about 20 miles southwest of Jerusalem.
+As Nahum had a keen interest in the triumph of the southern kingdom of Judah (1:12, 15; 2:2), this last choice is most likely.